buoncubi/call_assistant/README.md

    tokens from the probability distribution.
 For example, a value of 0.9 means the model will consider tokens from the top 90% of the probability distribution, while a value of 0.1 will only consider the most likely tokens that make up the top 10% of the probability distribution, resulting in more focused and deterministic outputs.

+## Project Structure

+Documentation:
+ - For logging see the code documented in the [Loggable.kt](src/main/kotlin/digital/boline/callAssistant/Loggable.kt) file
+ - For speech-to-text see the README
+ - For text-to-text see the README
+ - For dialogue management see the README
+ - For llm model see the README
+ - For prompt syntax and management see the [README](doc/wiky/LLM_PROMPT.md)
+ - For message management see the [README](doc/wiky/LLM_MESSAGE.md)

+todo
+ - list of packages
+ - llm API
+ - text2speech API
+ - speech2text API
+ - dialogue

+ TODO update Dokka, UMLs, and refer to wiky

+_---

+**Author** Luca Buoncompagni.
+© 2025.